-These adorable cookies look just like peaches and they are so simple to make and decorate.
-While peach cookies are often made with a pastry cream filling, these are filled with peach jam and brushed with peach schnapps to give them a delicious peachy flavor.
+These adorable Peach Cookies look just like little fruits and they are so simple to make and decorate.
+While Italian peach cookies are often made with a pastry cream filling, these are filled with peach jam and brushed with peach schnapps to give them a delicious peachy flavor.

 Serve these cookies in a basket and you may have people thinking you’ve brought them real peaches!

 The cookies themselves are made with basic baking ingredients like flour, butter, eggs, a lot of baking powder for a nice dome, and sugar.
 There are a few things to know:

 - I highly recommend using peach schnapps for these cookies.
 It gives them a really nice peach flavor.
 I use it in two ways, but both can be substituted if you prefer to avoid this ingredient:

 - In the cookie dough – It won’t have a huge impact on the cookies if you replace this with additional vanilla extract.

 - To decorate the cookies – Brushing peach schnapps on the cookies gives them a big boost of flavor.
 You can substitute with milk or peach nectar.

 - Any peach jam or jelly works well for the cookies’ filling.
 You could also use peach whipped cream or pastry cream.

 - You’ll need red and yellow food coloring and some paint brushes to get the perfect peach color.